 The best way to measure your mattress and why you should avoid purchasing a thick mattress.

-We digress a bit, as we have stated several times, mattress manufacturers have gotten crazy with the thickness of mattresses.
+As we have stated several times, mattress manufacturers have gotten crazy with the thickness of mattresses.
 We see them from 9” to 24” and everything in between.

 And as we have learned, consumers tend to blame the sheets for not fitting a mattress rather than the mattress not fitting the sheets.